BTEC Digital Music Production (Extended Certificate)Edexcel (2 Years)

 You will learn how to use computer software and studio equipment to produce music.
 Practical tasks will include sequencing using Apple’s Logic software package and working in the studio.
 Class based lessons will focus on developing in depth understanding of the techniques and principles behind music technology, and how these are used in popular music production.
 You will also gain an understanding of how the music industry functions and will explore current trends and developments in popular music.

 You will be assessed through the completion of a series of coursework assignments and an external assessment that will be set and marked by the exam board.
 The course has a strong practical element, therefore most of the coursework tasks will be practical in nature.
 Written work will support detailed understanding of technical concepts and terminology.

 Where Could It Take Me?

 Students who have studied Music Technology at the college have gone on to study Music Technology and Music courses at University and Music College, and have pursued careers in the music industry.
 The course helps to equip students with skills required for a career in the music industry, as well as valuable life skills such as the ability to organise people, time and resources, the ability to give the utmost attention to detail, the ability to process complex data and think logically.

-5 GCSEs at grade 4 or above, including Mathematics and English plus a grade 4 or above in GCSE Music or equivalent.
+5 GCSEs at grade 4 or above, including Mathematics and English.
+No formal GCSE music qualifications are required.